RuiMPer/ReduxVanillaJS/README.md

 # ReduxVanillaJS
-Todo app using Redux on VanillaJS
+Todo app using REDUX on VanillaJS
+First approach on REDUX